Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Model Estimation

 We briefly describe the structure of the proposed algorithm.
 In the E-step, we compute the conditional expectation of the complete-data log-likelihood given the observed data and estimates from the last step.
 In the M-step, the conditional expectation of the complete-data log-likelihood are decomposed into several parts that involve exclusive sets of parameters.
 Specifically, after the hazard functions are profiled out using ``Breslow estimator'' \citep{breslow1974biometrics} and the idea of partial likelihood of \citet{cox1975biometrika}, the problem boils down to two parts involving $\bb$ and ($\bg$,$\gamma_0$), respectively.
 We adopt the monotonic quadratic approximation \citep{bohning1988aism} and derive CMD algorithms \citep{yang2013sii} for optimizing these two sub-problems.
 We show the descending properties of the proposed updating steps and consequently conclude that our proposed algorithm enjoys the monotonic descending property in principle of an MM algorithm.

 We summarize the resulting EM algorithm in Algorithm~\ref{alg:est}, with the sub-routine algorithms of $\bb$, and ($\bg$,$\gamma_0$) in Algorithms~\ref{alg:mstep-beta} and~\ref{alg:mstep-gamma}, respectively.
-Some necessary quantities are defined as follows.
+To simplify the notations, we define $h_j:=h(t_j\mid Z_j=1,\bx_j)$, $S_j:=S(t\mid Z_j=1,\bx_j)$.
+Most necessary quantities are defined within Algorithm~\ref{alg:est}.
+We define some additional quantities below.
 For simplicity, the dependency on the last step estimates is omitted.
 The M-step objective functions for $\bb$ and ($\bg$,$\gamma_0$) are respectively

 where